diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/advanced-computer-architecture/2018-01-19-caches-and-vm.md

 - SRAM (static random access memory)
   - about 4-6 transistors/bit (faster to access)
 - big v.s. little endian
-  - big endian: the most significant byte of the data is placed at the byte with the lowest address
+  - big endian: a word is saved starting from the most significant bit
-  - little endian: the least significant bye of the data is placed ad the byte with the lowest address
+  - little endian: a word is saved starting from the least significant bit

 ### Virtual Memory System
 - the virtual memory divides the physical memory into blocks and allocates them to different processes